Voice and representation

 They also act as a platform for influencing, a basis for creating policy statements in priority areas and an opportunity to identify interests shared with public sector organisations and local businesses.

-Recently, our Reps Council have been developing ‘Key Messages and Recommendations’ to support them in their work of engaging with politicians in the run up to the local elections in Brighton and Hove in May 2019.
-We want to raise awareness and encourage political support for our sector.
+Recently, our Reps Council have been developed ‘Key Messages and Recommendations’ to support them in their work of engaging with politicians in the run up to the local elections in Brighton and Hove in May 2019.

 To find out more about our representation work get in touch on email@example.com or 01273 234023